How To Stop Shaking Hands: Understanding And Treating Shaky Hands And Tremors

 Acceptance

 When you begin to experience anxiety and shaking, you might feel that everyone is watching, which can exacerbate the issue.
-When you focus on your discomfort, you may begin to feel more anxious and fear the judgement of those around you.
+When you focus on your discomfort, you may begin to feel more anxious and fear the judgment of those around you.
 Your anxiety may heighten as a result, which can cause your hands to shake even more.

 By practicing acceptance, you may be able to break this cycle.
 Accepting the situation can give you a feeling of control.
 For example, if you begin shaking, and then feel concern that others are watching or judging you for it, you may think, “I’m anxious, and I’m shaking.
 It’s alright.
 Anxiety is normal, and everyone has things they are working through.
 It’s ok.”
 These thoughts of acceptance can help relieve some of the anxiety and thus lessen the shaking.